Marie Maitland

-Marie Maitland (born about 1550, died 1596) was a Scottish writer believed to be the transcriber of the Quarto Volume of the Maitland Manuscripts, an important source for the Scots literature of the Fifteenth and Sixteenth Centuries.
-She recorded and preserved her father's extensive writings as his sight became increasingly poor, eventually resulting in his blindness.
+Marie Maitland (c.
+1550 – 1596) was a Scottish writer and poet, a member of the Maitland family of Lethington and Thirlestane Castle, and later Lady Haltoun.
+Her first name is sometimes written as "Mary".

 Early life

-Mary Maitland was the daughter of Sir Richard Maitland of Lethington and Thirlestane (1496–1586) and Mariotta (or Margaret) Cranstoun (died 1586), the daughter of Sir Thomas Cranstoun of Corsbie, Berwickshire, Scotland.
+Marie Maitland was a daughter of Sir Richard Maitland of Lethington and Thirlestane (1496–1586) and Mariotta (or Margaret) Cranstoun (died 1586), the daughter of Sir Thomas Cranstoun of Corsbie, Berwickshire, Scotland.

-Mary had three brothers and three sisters.
+Marie had three brothers and three sisters.
 Her eldest brother, William Maitland of Lethington (died 1573), was Secretary to Mary, Queen of Scots.
 Her second eldest brother was John Maitland, 1st Lord Maitland of Thirlestane (1543-1595), Lord Chancellor of Scotland.

-The Maitland Manuscripts
+Maitland manuscripts

 The Maitland folio and quarto manuscripts are anthologies of poems compiled and authored by the Maitland family.
 The manuscripts are written in Italic and Secretary hands.
-John Pinkerton was the first to suggest that Mary Maitland was the scribe.
+John Pinkerton was the first to suggest that Marie Maitland was the scribe.
 Her name appears twice on the titlepage of the quarto manuscript.
-Some poems within the Maitland quarto name her, or are dedicated to her, including these lines in the Scots language;And thoucht adversitie ws vexYit be our freindschip salbe seinThair is mair constancie in our sexThan evir amang men hes beinAnd though adversity us vexYet by our freindship shall be seenThere is more constancy in our sexThan ever among men has been.
+Some poems within the Maitland Quarto are written by her while others name her or are dedicated to her.
+These lines, in the Scots language, come from the end of Poem 49, which was almost certainly written by Marie.And thoucht adversitie ws vexYit be our freindschip salbe seinThair is mair constancie in our sexThan evir amang men hes beinAnd though adversity us vexYet by our freindship shall be seenThere is more constancy in our sexThan ever among men has been.

-Scholarship by Sarah Dunnigan and Evelyn Newlyn has helped to bring critical attention to Mary, particularly in relation to these poems.
+Pamela M. King has suggested that, as one of Sir Richard's younger children, Marie could still have been living at Lethington Castle, the family home, when it was confiscated in 1571 following her brother William's arraignment for treason, and that the poem Lethington (No. 68), which she attributes to her, was a response to that experience.
+Joanna Martin has identified Lethington as being one of the earliest of the 'country house' genre of poems.

+In 2021, Scottish researcher and writer Ashley Douglas and the educational charity Time for Inclusive Education developed secondary school lesson plans about the poetry of Marie Maitland and the Scotland in which she lived and wrote, which formed part of the world-first launch of LGBT inclusive education in Scotland.
+They also commissioned an imagined modern portrait of Marie Maitland, which is currently on display at the Scottish National Portrait Gallery.

+Poetry

+She was the transcriber of the Maitland Quarto manuscript (1586) as well as a poet in her own right.
+The Maitland Quarto contains explicitly lesbian poetry penned by Marie, which is among the earliest Sapphic poetry in any language in Europe since the time of Sappho herself.
+The Maitland Quarto is a significant primary source of Scottish and world LGBT history.

+Together with the Maitland Folio manuscript, the Maitland Quarto is one of the Maitland Manuscripts, which are important sources for Scots literature of the fifteenth and sixteenth centuries.
+She recorded and preserved her father's extensive writings as his sight became increasingly poor, eventually resulting in his blindness.